 Florida State’s success under Fisher has not been unexpected.
 Fisher set the standard for expectations in his first season, delivering the Seminoles back to a place of national prominence with a 10-4 record in 2010.
 FSU capped the season with a 26-17 win over No. 19 South Carolina in the Chick-fil-A Bowl and finished at No. 16 in the USA Today Coaches Poll.
 In addition to their season sweep of in-state rivals Miami and Florida, the Seminoles won the ACC Atlantic Division title en route to their first 10-win season since 2003.

-HUMBLE BEGINNINGS FORGED FORWARD THINKING VISION
+HUMBLE BEGINNINGS FORGED

 Yet the greatest influences in Fisher’s life have been his parents, John James and Gloria Fisher.
 His late father, a coal miner and farmer who demanded accountability from sons Jimbo and Bryan, helped them understand the value of hard work from an early age.
-Those lessons extended beyond the family farm and home and onto the fields and courts as a promising young football, basketball and baseball player.
+For Fisher, those lessons extended beyond the family farm and home and onto the fields and courts as a promising young football, basketball and baseball player.

 Fisher learned about tough love from his father, but his future was also shaped by his mother, who retired in 2011 from the West Virginia public schools system after teaching high school chemistry for 51 years.
-It was Gloria who made sure that her son escaped from a life in the coal mines and followed his dream after an all-state career at Liberty High School.
+It was Gloria who made sure that her son escaped a life in the coal mines and followed his dream after an all-state career at Liberty High School.

 He has done both and with a high degree of success.
 After a one-semester stop at Clemson, where he was going to play baseball, Fisher returned home to Salem College in West Virginia.
 He starred for three seasons at quarterback, establishing a school and conference record for career passing yardage.
 A two-time conference player of the year and an All-American in his final season at Salem, Fisher transferred to Samford College in Birmingham, Alabama, for his final season of eligibility.
 He enjoyed a record-setting season in 1987 with the Bulldogs, earning NCAA Division III National Player of the Year honors, which he parlayed into a season with the Chicago Bruisers of the Arena Football League.